anton-dorn/home_credit_default_prediction/README.md

 This project was part of a seminar paper on Gradient Boosting Machines & XGBoost at the University of Hamburg Business School.
 The dataset originates from a Kaggle competition by Home Credit on credit default risk prediction.

+## Observations & Disclaimers
+It is important to note that the data may be subject to selection bias.
+Home Credit may have only accepted applicants who were likely to repay their credit, meaning the dataset represents only a subset of all applicants.

 ## Feature Engineering
 This repository consists of a feature engineering pipeline across 7 tables.
 In total, 142 new features were engineered and added to the main table via SQL.
 The final CSV file was used in a Python machine learning pipeline in Google Colab.